 - It can be beneficial in self-defense and street-fighting situations.

 - Social benefits of working within an outsized group.

-Brazilian Jiu-Jitsu, also known as BJJ, is one of the most impressive martial arts to learn.
+Brazilian Jiu-Jitsu, also known as BJJ, is one of the most impressive martial arts.
 It is a fantastic grappling discipline that focuses on ground fighting.

 As a jiu-jitsu practitioner, you will learn to control an opponent by employing various techniques to force him to tap out.

 So, it is an effective combat sport for self-defense and a great workout for fitness, weight loss, and other advantages.

 Jiu-Jitsu is meant to safeguard the person, the older man, the weak, the kid, the lady, and the young woman from being controlled and damaged by some jerk because they lack the physical qualities to defend themselves.Helio Gracie

 Frequently Asked Questions

 The Gracie family, notably Carlos Gracie, founded Brazilian Jiu-Jitsu (BJJ).
 Carlos Gracie and his brothers Oswaldo, Gastao Jr., George, and Hélio learned jujitsu Japanese from Mitsuyo Maeda in the early twentieth century.